top of page

 www.nationalmusee.lu

-Opening hours for the Luxembourg Museum Days
+Opening hours during the Luxembourg Museum Days

-Saturday 17 May 2025, 10:00 – 18:00
+Saturday 16 May 2026, 10:00 – 18:00

-Sunday 18 May 2025, 10:00 – 18:00
+Sunday 17 May 2026, 10:00 – 18:00

 Free entry